Omentectomy: The surgical removal of the fatty tissue covering within the abdomen.

 Paget's disease of the vulva: A condition in which cancerous cells are present in the skin of the vulva.

 Pap smear: A screening test in which a sample of cells is taken from a woman's cervix.
-The test is used to detect changes in the cells of the cervix.
+The test is used to detect changes in the cells and screen for cervical cancer.

 Paraphilias: Impulse disorders (mental illnesses) that are characterized by recurrent and intense sexual fantasies, urges, and behaviors.
 Paraphilias are considered deviant -- outside of acceptable patterns of behavior -- because they involve unusual objects, activities, or situations not considered sexually arousing to others.